-Since appendicitis symptoms are similar to other digestive issues, it’s important to see a specialist to get diagnosed as soon as possible in order to avoid developing peritonitis.
+Since appendicitis symptoms are similar to other digestive issues, it's important to see a specialist to get diagnosed as soon as possible.

-Appendicitis is quite common between the ages of 10 and 30 years, but can occur at almost any age.
-It is, however, rare in children under the age of 2.
+Appendicitis is quite common between the ages of 10 and 30 but can occur at almost any age.
+It is, however, rare in children under the age of two.

-The main symptom of appendicitis is Abdominal pain.
-However, as it develops, other signs show up that may indicate this ailment.
+The main symptom of appendicitis is abdominal pain.
+However, as it develops, other symptoms manifest that may indicate this ailment.

-Keep in mind that an early diagnosis is very important to prevent more serious problems.
-Now, let’s take a look at 7 symptoms that you should pay attention to.
+Keep in mind that early diagnosis is very important to prevent more serious problems.
+This is why we decided to share the seven appendicitis symptoms that you should pay attention to.

 1. Sharp pain

-This symptom tends to get worse when moving your legs or abdomen (for example sneezing or coughing).
+This symptom tends to get worse when you move your legs or abdomen (for example, when you sneeze or cough).

 2. Fever and chills

-The symptoms of this illness can be similar to those of a stomach virus.
+The symptoms of this condition can be similar to those of a stomach virus.
 In addition to the pain, you may also experience fever, chills, and shivering.

-Doctors warn that you should treat extreme changes in body temperature along with bad abdominal pain like an emergency.
-This will help prevent complications like peritonitis, an inflammation of the inner lining of the abdominal wall.
+Doctors warn that you should treat extreme body temperature changes along with bad abdominal pain like an emergency.
+This will help reduce your risk of complications like peritonitis, an inflammation of the inner lining of the abdominal wall.

-However, you should know that most cases occur with a moderate fever of around 99.5 or 100.5 degrees Fahrenheit.
+However, you should know that most cases manifest with a moderate fever of around 99.5 or 100.5 degrees Fahrenheit.

 3. Nausea, vomiting, and loss of appetite

-Nausea, vomiting, and loss of appetite are three symptoms that tend to come together when appendicitis develops.
+Nausea, vomiting, and loss of appetite are three symptoms that tend to manifest when appendicitis develops.

 They normally appear in at least 90% of cases, almost always after the appearance of pain in the lower abdomen area.

-The problem is that many people often ignore this illness.
-This is because these signs are common in other medical problems.
+The problem is that many people often ignore them because these symptoms are common in other medical problems.

-If you have these symptoms and they keep coming back or continue throughout the day, it is essential to call a doctor to get a quick and precise diagnosis.
+If you have these symptoms and they keep coming back or continue throughout the day, it’s essential to call a doctor to get a quick and precise diagnosis.

 4. Constipation or diarrhea